markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ![For Loop](./assets/lesson-2/400-console-for-loop.png)

 Notice next to the word "apple" in the console is the number three.
-This means that this word was displayed five times into the console.
+This means that this word was displayed three times into the console.
 Yes, our `for` loop worked!
 Let's breakdown the syntax now and see what makes the `for` loop special.
 ### For Loop Arguments
+The `for` loop is a special type of statement called a _control flow statement_.
+The _control flow_ is the order in which the computer executes statements in a JavaScript file or script, which normal runs sequentially from the first line to the last line of the script.
+Control flow statements such as conditional statements or `for` statements, change the control flow based on the conditions.

+This is because it is able to change the normal control flow of the

-Since the `for` loop is a function, when the `for` loop is called, within its parentheses, we can pass data or conditions into the function.
+, when the `for` loop is called, within its parentheses, we can pass data or conditions into the statement.
 The parentheses in this case is the argument.
 A `for` loop can take in three arguments that are separated by semi-colons.
 The first argument declares the variable `i` known as the iterator and initializes the value to zero.
 The second argument sets the condition when the loop is to stop.
 Currently the condition is set to stop if the iterator condition results in a false result.
 Can you determine at which number the following condition become false?
 As soon as `i` becomes three, this stops the loop and the programs exits from the loop to the next statement.

 The third argument declares how the iterator will increment.
 The expression `i++` is the same at `i+1` which means add one to `i` for every loop.
 To see the iterator in action lets display it in each loop by adding an argument in the `console.log` function with a comma.